Fundamental Constructs in Programming Languages: Collections of Funcons

 \section{Collections of Funcons}

-The Funcons-beta collection includes several hundred funcons.
+The current collection of funcons is called \textsc{Funcons-beta}.
+It includes several hundred funcons.
 Management of such a collection is non-trivial.

 \QUESTION{How can we classify funcons?} Most high-level programming languages distinguish syntactically between commands (a.k.a.\ statements), declarations, and expressions.
-When executed, commands generally have effects; declarations bind names to values; and expressions compute values.
+Commands may assign to variables; declarations bind names; and expressions compute values.
 However, such syntactic distinctions are not universal: for instance, expressions sometimes subsume commands, and sequences of commands may include declarations.
-Grammars for programming language syntax (abstract as well as concrete) typically introduce many further syntactic distinctions.
+Grammars for programming language syntax (abstract as well as concrete) often introduce many further syntactic distinctions.
 A~universal set of syntactic sorts that encompasses all programming languages is not available.

-For funcons, we have a single syntactic sort of terms.
-Funcon terms are similar to expressions in functional programming languages: they compute values of any type.
+For funcons, we have a single syntactic sort of \textit{terms}, with \textit{values} as a subsort.
+A funcon term is similar to an expression in an (impure) functional programming language: it computes values of a specific (possibly generic) type.
 A funcon term corresponding to a command computes a fixed null value, and a term corresponding to a declaration computes a value environment, mapping names to values.

-We classify individual funcons according to their contribution to the behaviour of enclosing funcon terms.
-The behaviour of some funcons involves auxiliary entities, representing various kinds of effects.
-For instance, funcons for name binding use an auxiliary environment entity to represent the current bindings.
+We may also classify funcons according to their effects.
+The behaviour of many funcons involves \textit{auxiliary entities}, representing various kinds of effects.
+For instance, funcons for name binding use an auxiliary environment entity to represent the current bindings; funcons for imperative variables use an auxiliary store entity to represent the currently assigned values of variables.

-\QUESTION{How do we refer to a particular funcon in a collection?} A collection of funcons is like an open package: the names of the funcons are visible externally.
+\QUESTION{How do we refer to a particular funcon in a collection?} A collection of funcons is like an \textit{open} package: the names of all the funcons are visible externally (except those marked as auxiliary).
 Neither the classification of funcons nor the paths to their definitions affects references to funcon names.